 2. The Holy Spirit helps the believer to understand and apply the Scriptures (John 7:17; 1 Cor 2:7-15; 1 John 2:20).

 3. Unbelievers may be able to accurately determine the meaning of a passage of Scripture, however they, due to the depravity of unregenerate man, will be unable to accept it as truth or apply it to their lives (Rom 1:21; 1 Cor 2:14).

-Scripture is the only infallible rule of faith and practice for individual believers and for the church (2 Tim 3:15-17; Heb 4:12; 2 Pet 1:3).
+Scripture is the only infallible rule of faith and practice for individual believers and for the church, being objective, propositional revelation in which every word is verbally inspired by God (2 Tim 3:15-17; Heb 4:12; 2 Pet 1:3; 1 Thess 2:13).